 5. Callers should be able to interrupt prompts (via dial-through for DTMF applications and/or via barge-in for speech applications) whenever doing so will enable the user to complete their task more efficiently.

+tag.
 Bear in mind that an Automatic Speech Recognition (ASR) engine will usually attempt a recognition when what it thinks is spoken input is detected; even if this is just background noise, static or a caller mumbling.
 Without some careful thought and planning, allowing indiscriminate bargein can cause more problems than it solves, particularly for speech applications.

-To allow only DTMF input to bargein, set the “bargein” property appropriately:
+To allow only DTMF input to bargein, set the “bargein” property appropriately:

 Additionally, using the “bargeintype” property can help ensure that bargains only occur when there is an active grammar matched.
 Finally, you can use the “marktime” property of the application.lastresult$ object to determine where in a prompt a caller barged in (this is a new feature oF VoiceXML 2.1).
 This can be helpful in determining If the bargein was accidental or purposeful.